Peanut butter is a substance that is found in almost every form, from spread to fudge.

 Here we’re going to look at 27 nutty facts about peanut butter.

-According to a study carried out from 1996 until 2010 consisting of over 9,000 women aged 9-15, there was a 39% decreased risk in developing benign breast cancer, simply by eating peanut butter for 3 days a week.
+According to a study carried out from 1996 until 2010 consisting of over 9,000 women aged 9-15, there was a 39% decreased risk of developing benign breast cancer simply by eating peanut butter for 3 days a week.

 In 2014, a team of German researchers managed to create a tiny diamond out of peanut butter after pressing it with immense pressure to replicate that of the earth’s own diamond creation process.
 The diamond was destroyed straight after due to an enormous hydrogen release.

 In America, around $800 million is spent annually on peanut butter alone.
 Compare that to the approximate $75.5 million spent on peanut butter in the U.K.!

 Harry Burnett Reese, an inventor and former farmer, invented Hershey’s peanut butter cup in 1928.

 Peanuts aren’t actually nuts.
 The “nut” most of us seem to love is actually a legume, as it is an edible seed inside a pod.

 During Alan Shepard’s journey to the moon with NASA in 1971, Alan brought along peanut butter as an apparent good luck charm.

 In February 2017, Dinesh Shivnath Upadhaya secured a world record in India when he consumed 46 ounces (296.6g) of peanut butter in 60 seconds, landing him the title of “the most peanut butter eaten in one minute.”

 Some sites report that around 15% of a man’s daily requirements of calories would come from a single peanut butter and jelly sandwich when consumed.